Headband, hairvine, hairpin or comb?

 Pearls are the ultimate choice for the classic bride who wants to shine on her wedding day without drawing too much attention from her gown or other bridal accessories.
 I also create a lot of designs which use bugle beads which create a similar pearly shine which just oozes understated elegant glamour.

-If you like the idea of a statement headpiece but are not sure you have the confidence to pull it off choose a design with subtle sparkle rather than all-out crystal shine.
-My Odette and Lily headpieces are perfect examples of big statement pieces with shimmering bugle beads which give a more delicate glow.
-My Sylvie headpiece is a large but extremely delicate hand-beaded design which strikes a really beautiful middle ground, creating a statement look that won’t overwhelm your dress.
+If you like the idea of a statement accessory but are not sure you have the confidence to pull it off choose a design with subtle sparkle rather than all-out crystal shine.
+For example my Sylvie bridal hair accessory is a large but extremely delicate hand-beaded design with mother of pearl flowers which strikes a really beautiful middle ground, creating a statement look with a subtle shimmer that won’t overwhelm your dress.

 Problem hair?